fatbrain1/ThinkingCoin-Ai-Blockchain/thoughts1.md

 - What are the most efficient ways to collect voice data globally?
 - How can we reduce language translation costs for rural areas?
 - How we can build smart contract that with our vision approve of Thinking along with default contract?
-- what is best smart contract that grantee low gaz feees for our approve of thinking to blockchain contract? for answering All above questions? we need developers to contribute with us as this project is open source, so dive in share your ideas with us.!
+- what is best smart contract that grantee low gas fees? that fit to transactions grouth to blockchain contract?
+  For answering All above questions? we need developers to contribute with us as this project is open source, so dive in share your ideas with us.!